AdobeDocs/workfront.en/help/quicksilver/scenario-planner/delete-plans.md

 filename: delete-plans
 product-area: enterprise-scenario-planner-product-area
 navigation-topic: enterprise-scenario-planner-navigation-topic
-title: Delete plans in the Adobe Workfront Scenario Planner
+title: Delete plans in the Scenario Planner
 description: You can delete plans that you created.
 You cannot delete plans that are shared with you.
 ---

-# Delete plans in the Adobe Workfront Scenario Planner
+# Delete plans in the Scenario Planner

 You can delete plans that you created.
 You cannot delete plans that are shared with you.